pmean/build-website/text/00/causation.md

 > None of these criteria are perfect, but they give a useful guideline.
 > As Sir Austin Bradford Hill himself notes:
 >
-> > *\"All scientific work is incomplete- whether it be observational or
+> > *"All scientific work is incomplete- whether it be observational or
 > > experimental.
 All scientific work is liable to be upset or modified
 > > by advancing knowledge.
 This does not confer upon a freedom to
 > > ignore the knowledge we already have, or to postpone the action that
 > > it appears to demand at a given time.
 Who knows, asked Robert
 > > Browning, but that the world may end to-night?
 True, but on
 > > available evidence most of us make ready to commute on the 8.30 next
-> > day.\"*
+> > day."*

 **Further Reading**

 1.  **[Association and
     Cause](http://www.agius.com/hew/resource/assoc.htm)**.
 Agius R.
-    Accessed on 2004-01-20. \"Aims of this resource: To enable an understanding of the important concepts in determining causes of ill-health with emphasis on epidemiology and the environmental and occupational aspects of public health.
-To enable a distinction to be made between associations that are likely to be causal and those which probably have other explanations.\"
+    Accessed on 2004-01-20.
+"Aims of this resource: To enable an understanding of the important concepts in determining causes of ill-health with emphasis on epidemiology and the environmental and occupational aspects of public health.
+To enable a distinction to be made between associations that are likely to be causal and those which probably have other explanations."
 2.  **Epidemiology Kept Simple An Introduction to Classic and Modern Epidemiology.** Gerstman BB (1998) New York: Wiley-Liss.
 3.  **The Environment and Disease; Association or Causation?** Hill